Recidvst/eslint-plugin-import-order-aesthetic/README.md

 ## Roadmap

-1. Add missing support for require statements used without assiging to a variable e.g. `require('hello').config();` `(ExpressionStatement)`.
-2. Debug potential issue with auto-fixing require statements when using the VSCode ESLint extension - imports work fine.
+1. Debug potential issue with auto-fixing require statements when using the VSCode ESLint extension - imports work fine.
-3. Add support for mixed import & require statement.
+2. Add support for mixed import & require statement.